krpeacock/kaipeacock.com/content/blog/naturalization/paula-littauer/index.md

 >   shoot’
 > </h2>

+{% alert(note=true) %}
-Note - this is an article authored by Paula Litteauer, my great aunt once removed.
+This is an article authored by Paula Littauer, my great aunt once removed.
 It contains excerpts from her diary as a refugee in hiding during WWII, published in the New York Times.
 You can read the full text here, or download the PDF down at the bottom of the page.
 [Jump to PDF](#full-pdf-and-download)
+{% end %}

 ---